JackDanna/FogentRoleplayTemplate/README.md

 **Affected Skills:** The Skills/Vocations that are effected.

-**Dice Pool Modifier:** The adjustment to the tier of the Base Dice for the Skills/Vocations.
+**Dice Pool Modifier:** The Dice Pool Modifier that will be applied to the Dice Pools.

 |              Name              |           Description           |  Duration  | Source | Affected Skills | Dice Pool Modifier |
 | :-----------------------------: | :-----------------------------: | :--------: | :----: | :-------------: | :----------------: |